maid51play/butler/README.md

 Before you start writing code, please make sure you have followed the following process!

-1. Browse the [ご主人様OK](/labels/ご主人様OK) label for straight forward, bite-sized chunks of work, or browse the To-Do column in our [Project Board](/projects/1) and find an open issue that appeals to you.
+1. Browse the [ご主人様OK][label-ご主人様-ok] label for straight forward, bite-sized chunks of work, or browse the To-Do column in our [Project Board][project-board] and find an open issue that appeals to you.
 1. Comment on the issue you're picking up so that others know that the issue is in progress.
 Make sure to tag @MeganeMidori so that she can update the project board and assign the issue to you.
 1. In bash make sure the ご主人様 branch is up to date:
     ```